jordanbecketmoore/OpenAPIOperator/README.md

 # Custom Resources
 ## OpenApiSpec
-The `OpenApiSpec` resource is a straightforward Kubernetes resource representation of an OpenAPI specification document.
+The `OpenApiSpec` resource is a straightforward Kubernetes resource representation of an OpenAPI specification document, managed via the [libopenapi](https://github.com/pb33f/libopenapi) Go library.
 ## OpenApi
 The `OpenApi` resource will consist of references to a source `Gateway`, a target `Service`, and an `OpenApiSpec`.